 Founded in 1973 by Cavett Robert, CSP, CPAE, NSA has the comprehensive resources, cutting-edge tools, insightful education and productive events that speakers need to develop their brands and grow their businesses.
 NSA's members include experts in a variety of industries and disciplines, who reach audiences as speakers, trainers, educators, humorists, motivators, consultants, authors and more.
 We have 35 independently run state and regional chapters throughout the U.S.

-NSA is an organization built around the ideas of mutual support, shared success and giving back.
+NSA is an organization built around our founder's values of mutual support, shared success, and giving back.
 Cooperation, not competition, helps us “build a bigger pie.”

 Meet Our Staff

 Meet Our Board

 Mike Staver, CSP

 Meridith Elliott Powell, CSP

 Our Key Competencies

 NSA seeks to always advance professional speakers‘ skill sets in four core areas:

 Eloquence - The art of speaking and the use of powerful and persuasive presentations.
 This means creating the proper setting for an effective presentation as well as the concrete skills related to presenting, performing, and theatrical methods.